 comiXology — Comics & Manga

-A relative newcomer compared to the rest of the list, Bear might seem simple, but it offers a great deal of flexibility for handling text.
+A relative newcomer compared to the rest of the list, Bear might seem simple, but it offers a great deal of flexibility for handling text, which makes it one of the best iPad apps in our books.
 It's true that Bear is good for both notes and to-do checklists, but it's support for Markdown, a variety of themes, and simple organization makes it a great tool for many different kinds of writing.
 Add images, files, code blocks, and more to spice up your work and give it more context.

 In terms of options, you've got few.
 Choose how to sort your documents, pick a theme, pick your font, and even control fine-grain details such as font size, line height and width, and paragraph spacing.
 If you'd like to sync your work between Bear on your iOS devices and Bear for Mac, you can purchase a $1.49 per month subscription to Bear Pro.